How do I apply for Financial Aid?

 Requirements to Maintain Awards

 Your financial aid is awarded contingent on your maintaining Satisfactory Academic Progress.
 Undergraduate students must have a cumulative GPA of 2.0 and have passed sixty-seven percent (67%) of all attempted hours to retain their financial aid eligibility for the following academic term.
 Additional information can be found in any of our academic bulletins.

 For SC Tuition Grant, full-time students must earn twenty-four (24) credit hours per year.
 For LIFE Scholarship, full-time students must earn thirty (30) non-remedial semester credit hours per year and enroll in twelve (12) non-remedial hours each semester.
 You must complete thirty (30) non-remedial hours for a rising sophomore, sixty (60) non-remedial hours for a rising junior, and ninety (90) non-remedial hours for a rising senior and meet the state GPA requirement.

-Please note: Students who are eligible for educational benefits through the Veterans Administration or Vocational Rehabilitation should apply directly to these agencies and inform the Office of Financial Aid.
+Please note: Students who are eligible for educational benefits through the Veterans Administration or Vocational Rehabilitation should apply directly to these agencies and inform the Office of the Registrar.